anywhichway/thunderclap/README.md

 Many of the concepts in Thunderclap were first explored in ReasonDB.
 ReasonDB development has been suspended for now, but many features found in ReasonDB will make their way into Thunderclap if interest is shown in the software.
-This includes the addition of graph queries a la GunDB, full-text indexing, and joins.
+This includes the addition of graph queries a la GunDB and joins.

 # Change Log (reverse chronological order) [top](#top)

+2019-07-12 v0.0.23a Full text search repaired.
+Optimized inserts and deletes.
+NAMESPACES must be recreated.

 2019-07-12 v0.0.22a Ehanced documentation.
 Completely re-worked indexing to allow for more object storage.
 Full text search currently broken.
 NAMESPACES must be re-created.